-Hence, RSI line will look much similar to Stock Line Chart.
+Hence, the RSI line will look much similar to Stock Line Chart.

 How to Know trend reversal of the falling stocks (Shares) with Positive Divergence or RSI?

-You learned in this article that usually if stock will lower lows in down trend and RSI also will form lower lows just like shown in above images.
+You learned in this article that usually if a stock will lower lows in downtrend and RSI also will form lower lows just like shown in the above images.

 The stock falling may bounce back without forming positive divergence in RSI also.

-But, if there is a positive divergence in RSI when compared to stock, then it is consider as strong indication that the stock is above to go up.
+But, if there is a positive divergence in RSI when compared to stock, then it is considered as a strong indication that the stock is above to go up.

 How to identify Divergence in RSI?

-If you see above two images, you can find that stock which in down trend is formed lower lows from low 1 to low 3 (i.e low 3 value is lower than low 2 and low 2 value is lower than low 1).
+If you see the above two images, you can find that stock which in a downtrend is formed lower lows from low 1 to low 3 (i.e low 3 value is lower than low 2 and low 2 value is lower than low 1).